What Employers Can Do about Substance Abuse in the Workplace

 Employee Assistance Programs

-There are many reasons to have employee assistance programs in place.
+There are many reasons to have an employee assistance program in place.
 Most studies show that having a comprehensive drug treatment program increases employee retention.
-Many employees get trapped into drug use due to the stress of the job or other job related factors.
+Many employees get trapped in drug use due to the stress of the job or other job related factors.
 In this case, it is better and more cost effective to retain the employee than it is to train another.

 Good employee assistance programs have: